m1griffin/bytesfunc/docs/BytesFunc.rst

   parameter is ignored.
 * matherrors - If True, checks for numerical errors including integer overflow are ignored.
+* nosimd - If True, SIMD acceleration is disabled if present.
+The default is False (SIMD acceleration is enabled if present).
 * result - The sum of the sequence.